 Minneapolis City Council hears public comment on proposed agreement with police department

-Minneapolis Mayor Jacob Frey says it would make the city one of the highest paying cities for police.
+The proposed contract with the police union includes a 21.7% pay increase for officers over three years.
+It would make the city one of the highest paying in the state, according to Mayor Jacob Frey.

-However, not everyone agrees on the proposal, and the city council was split on the issue.
+The committee, in a split vote, failed to advance the agreement for approval at its last meeting.

-“Mayor Frey and his administration brought forward a proposal that defunds comprehensive public safety in order to pay for this federation contract,” said councilmember Aisha Chungtai.
+“Mayor Frey and his administration brought forward a proposal that defunds comprehensive public safety in order to pay for this federation contract,” said councilmember Aisha Chungtai, in June.

 Meanwhile, Frey argued last month that higher pay is necessary to recruit and retain officers.

-City officials say the department has 40% fewer officers than it should.
+City officials said the department has 40% fewer officers than it should.

 “We have said that the public safety aid that was put forward last year could in part, in part, go towards that additional officer pay.
 This is not a new position,” said Frey.